 Besides filling the need for basic supplies such as food, water and clothes, the drop-in locations will offer assistance getting food stamps and Medicaid, as well as applications for small business loans and funds from the Federal Emergency Management Agency and other federal and local agencies.

 Homeowners will get advice on hiring contractors for repairs.
-And they’ll get information on temporary housing, health and medical benefits, counseling, and personal records.

 The centers "will be an invaluable resource for the New Yorkers most impacted by the storm -- and for the communities hit hardest," Bloom berg said.